kubermatic-labs/registryman/README.md

 the local registries.

 Registry and Project resources are declaratively configured as separate files.
-For examples, see the `testdata` directory.
+For examples, see the `examples` directory.

 ## Usage